Roger Sherman (filmmaker): Career

 In 2019 The Second Life of Jamie P was released.
-It's the story of Jamie Peebles, who always thought he was a man.
+It tells the story of Jamie Peebles, who always thought he was a man.
 Until, "like a bolt of lightning," at age 63, she realized she's a woman.
 Roger followed her emotional, revelatory and often funny transition for a year.
 He filmed major milestones, like Jamie's confirmation surgery, as well as scenes with her daughters Angie and Tina, Elaine, her ex-wife, Nick, her future son-in-law, and Carol, a transgender friend who helped Jamie navigate her transition.
 Carol shares her personal and emotional story as well.

 The New Face of Israeli Cuisine, an in-person and virtual event, was launched in 2020.
-With so many scenes not included in In Search of Israeli Cuisine, Roger created this hour plus conversation.
+With so many scenes not included in In Search of Israeli Cuisine, Roger created an hour-long conversation.
 He shows a scene (most were not included in the film) then discusses it with the audience, taking their questions, hearing their stories.
 The event was presented to groups across the country including Central Synagogue in New York City and Westchester Reform Temple in Scarsdale, NY.
 Chief rabbi Jonathan Blake praised the film saying, "Roger brought wit, warmth, and a wealth of knowledge about exciting new directions in Israeli cuisine.
 Our congregation left hungry for more."
 He was the keynote speaker at The Jewish Communities of Vermont Summit, where he presented the talk.
 At the El Paso Jewish Film Festival tickets sold so quickly, they added another show.
 The event was the best attended at the festival.
-It was the last in-person event Roger presented as the Covid-19 pandemic shut everything down; three events scheduled in Canada were cancelled.
+It was the last in-person event Roger presented as the COVID-19 pandemic shut everything down; three events scheduled in Canada were cancelled.
 That's when the virtual event was created.

 In 2021 The Soul of A Farmer will be released.
 It's a portrait of Patty Gentry, a smart, passionate, funny chef turned farmer.
 Roger followed filmed the 2016-2017 season at Patty's Early Girl Farm in Brookhaven, Long Island, New York, and returned in 2019 to see if the changes Patty instituted worked.
 The film bursts the romance of farm-to-table.
 Patty rents her land from the international actor and activist Isabella Rossellini, who says, "Patty is the Picasso of vegetables."
 And, "She reminds me of my mother, the famous actress Ingrid Bergman both so energetic."
 Patty sells to renowned chef/restaurateurs in Brooklyn and Long Island: Missy Robbins (Lilia, Missi), Souhi Kim (The Good Fork, Insa, Gage and Tollner), (Marlow and Sons, Marlow and Daughters, Romans), Christian Mir (Stone Creek Inn).